 A bias-related incident is any event directed toward an individual or group based upon actual or perceived identity characteristics or background, including but not limited to: race, sex (including gender identity/expression), color, religion, ancestry, national origin, age, disability, veteran status, military status, or sexual orientation.
 Such acts may result in creating a hostile environment and may have a negative psychological, emotional, or physical impact on an individual, group, and/or community.
 Bias-related incidents may occur without regard to whether the act is legal, illegal, intentional, or unintentional.

-To constitute a bias-related incident, sufficient objective facts must be present to lead a reasonable person to conclude that the event in question may be motivated by bias towards the status of a targeted individual or group.
+To constitute a bias-related incident, sufficient objective facts must be present to lead a reasonable person to conclude that the event in question was motivated by bias toward the status of a targeted individual or group.